As an Amazon Associate I earn from qualifying purchases. Click for details.

 Yes, eleven flashless photos of total darkness.

-Then the police – who patrol the cemetery regularly at this time of year – arrived and asked me to “move along.”
+Then, to make things worse, the police – who patrol the cemetery regularly at this time of year – arrived and asked me to “move along.”

-(My team and I always respect laws, especially at haunted sites.
+(My team and I always respect the laws, especially at haunted sites.
 And, when the police ask us to leave, we do so, immediately.)

 Something didn’t make sense

-For the next few minutes, I went through a mental inventory of reasons why the flash had abruptly stopped working, for eleven photos in a row.
+I needed a logical reason why the flash had abruptly stopped working, for eleven photos in a row.

 About two miles from the cemetery, I stopped at a red light.
 Figuring that I had nothing to lose, I picked up my camera and took a quick photo of… well, the car seat.